pstat197/vignette-car-vision/README.md

 the different potential roadside objects under 11 labels and assigns a probability that the object is of that given label.

 ## Repository Contents

-The drafts folder contains the rough draft of the Jupyter Notebook used for the project.
-The data folder contains the general structure of the dataset when it's downloaded manually from Roboflow.
+* `data/` - Contains the general structure of the dataset when it's downloaded manually from Roboflow.
 The images and labels were not included because they would exceed GitHub's file limit.
+  * `export/`
+    * `images/` - Contains the images of road-side objects that the model is trained on.
+    * `labels/` - Contains the labels for each given image, where the integer is represents the given classification of an object in that image.
+  * `README.dataset.tx` -
+  * `README.roboflow.txt` -
+  * `data.yaml`

+* `draft/` - Contains the rough draft of the Jupyter Notebook used for the project.
+  * `197_car_vision.html`
+  * `197_car_vision.ipynb`
+  * `Jupyter Notebook -- generated with runcell.pdf`

-The scripts folder contains the final script/final draft of the Jupyter Notebook of our code.
+* `scripts/` - Contains the final script/final draft of the Jupyter Notebook of our code.

 ## How to replicate computer vision on a different dataset
 1. Clone the YOLOv7 repository